Physics (PH)

 Recommended: PH 213

-Introduction to quantum mechanics through Stern-Gerlach spin measurements.
-Probability, eigenvalues, operators, measurement, state reduction, Dirac notation, matrix mechanics, time evolution.
-Quantum behavior of a one-dimensional well.
+Introduces the postulates of quantum mechanics through Stern-Gerlach spin measurements.
+Topics including probability, eigenvalues, operators, measurement, state reduction, Dirac notation, matrix mechanics, time evolution.
+Explores quantum behavior of a one-dimensional square well.

 PH 431, CAPSTONES IN PHYSICS: ELECTROMAGNETISM, 3 Credits